Chrystoff/chrystoff/README.md

 ### Hi there 👋

+I am just a person from a small island below Australia!

+- 🌱 I’m currently learning ruby, html, css and ruby on rails.
+All inside a course i'm currently studying in.

 <!--
 **Chrystoff/chrystoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.